 Ingredients for Applesauce Banana Bread

-• Maple syrup or honey: You can make this healthy banana bread with honey, maple syrup or any liquid sweetener like agave syrup or brown rice syrup.
+• Maple syrup or honey: You can make this banana bread with honey, pure maple syrup or any liquid sweetener like agave syrup or brown rice syrup.
 Please don’t use dry sugar like white sugar, brown sugar or coconut sugar because batter consistency will be off.

 • Baking staples: Leavening agents like baking soda, baking powder, salt for taste and pure vanilla extract to add additional flavor.
+You can always add 1-2 teaspoons of cinnamon too.

 How to Make Banana Bread with Applesauce